Heywood, Greater Manchester: Birtle View

 Birtle View was a school for children with special needs.
 The school closed on 31 August 2007[72], the building has now been demolished and replaced by a doctors' surgery.

 Sports

 Heywood Cricket Club plays in the Central Lancashire Cricket League.
 The club has won the Wood Cup on nine occasions since the cup competition began in 1921.

-Heywood, Heywood Central, Heywood St James and Heywood United are all association football clubs that have been based in Heywood.
-Heywood St James F.C. plays in Division One of the Manchester Football League.

 Heywood Hockey Club is a men's field hockey club based in Heywood.

 Darnhill and Heywood Amateur Boxing Club is based in Darnhill.

 Heywood Sports Culture and Leisure Village is under construction, and was due to open in July 2010.